 After-school violin, viola, and cello instruction for beginning and intermediate string students

-The Beginning Strings program is open to students in grades 2-5 who wish to study a string instrument (violin, viola, or cello) through a curriculum that starts with group classes, ensemble playing, and performance opportunities.
-The program also includes a series of private lessons for each Beginning Strings student.
-These private lessons serve as a chance for students to work on their technique in a one-on-one lesson setting, and we frequently see students make great gains when private lesson work is paired with the classroom experience.
+The Beginning Strings program is open to elementary aged students who wish to study a string instrument (violin, viola, or cello) through a curriculum that includes group classes (either virtual or in-person) and performance opportunities, plus a series of private or small-group lessons for each student.
+When students take advantage of the private lesson and small-group lesson opportunities, paired with the group-learning experience, we frequently see students make great gains.

-Based on the financial commitment and the need for program consistency, it is important for all students to commit to an entire school year of classes.
+Based on the financial commitment and the need for program consistency, it is important that students commit to an entire school year of classes.

 Aspen Elementary School

 - Class starts October 5

 Cost includes 20+ weeks of 90-minute classes, a starter supply pack (rosin, shoulder rest or rock stop, finger tapes, Essential Elements method book, music stand), a minimum of six private lessons or small group lessons (lessons alone are valued at $240!), at least one performance on the Harris Hall stage (if allowed by public health orders), snacks during classes, and dinner before the final Showcase concert.
 Students are responsible for the cost of an instrument (either a rented or purchased violin/viola/cello); some AMFS-owned scholarship instruments are available.